WICKED LIT 2014: 6th ANNUAL PRODUCTION – Get Tickets Here

 Adapted by Jonathan Josephson, Directed by Paul Millet

 The Mexican folk legend La Llorona (“The Weeping Woman”) tells the story of a desperate mother who murders her children by drowning them in a river.
 But what compels her to commit such an atrocious act?
 Fear?
 Insanity?
 Spite?
 Possession?
 Conveyed through dialogue, storytelling, dance, song, and music, this new adaptation will plunge audiences into five different perspectives of this haunting cautionary tale.
 Beginning with the legend’s historical origins in 16th Century Mexico and ending in modern day Los Angeles with a story that was inspired by actual events, this senses-blasting theatrical event is unlike anything ever produced by Unbound Productions.

 Bram Stoker’s Dracula’s Guest

 Adapted by Dan Leslie, Directed by Jeff G. Rack

 Plucky Brit Jonathan Harker is travelling to Romania to meet with a mysterious Count about selling him land in London – but he can’t get a cab.
 He is on a tight schedule, but on Walpurgisnacht, no one in the village is willing to leave the safety of their homes to take him to his destination in the Transylvania mountains.
 What are the villagers so afraid of?
-Originally written to be the first chapter of the groundbreaking horror novel Dracula, this chilling short story was published posthumously by Bram Stoker’s wife in 1914.
+Originally written to be the first chapter of the groundbreaking horror novel Dracula, Bram Stoker’s chilling short story “Dracula’s Guest” was published posthumously by Stoker’s wife in 1914.

 The Monk, inspired by the novel by Matthew Gregory Lewis

 Adapted by Douglas Clayton, Directed by Debbie McMahon

 Matilda has journeyed to Italy to seek the help of a clergyman who is known not only for his skills as an orator but for his ability to help those oppressed by the church.
 To what lengths will she go to secure her future – and at whose expense?
 This stylized, lyrical production examines the faces of sin in all of its many forms.